deanpcmad/muck/README.md

   database do
     # The name of the database
     name "example"
-    # The hostname (as accessed from the server) to connect to
+    # The name of the docker container.
+Will be converted to `app_name-mysql-1`
-    hostname "127.0.0.1"
+    app_name "my-app"
     # The username to authenticate to MySQL with
     username "root"
     # The password to authenticate to MySQL with